insanity54/ansible-ipfs/README.md

 ## Credits

-The ipfs init script used in this project was originally written by [dylanPowers](https://github.com/dylanPowers) from the [ipfs-linux-service](https://github.com/dylanPowers/ipfs-linux-service) project. ansible-ipfs made one change-- where the ipfs daemon saves it's logs to. (/var/log/ipfs.log instead of /var/lib/ipfs/daemon.log)
+The ipfs init script used in this project was originally written by [dylanPowers](https://github.com/dylanPowers) from the [ipfs-linux-service](https://github.com/dylanPowers/ipfs-linux-service) project. ansible-ipfs made two changes-- where the ipfs daemon saves it's logs to. (/var/log/ipfs.log instead of /var/lib/ipfs/daemon.log), and the user the ipfs daemon runs as (ipfs instead of ipfs-daemon)

 ## Contributing